KhronosGroup/SYCL_Reference/source/iface/specialization-constants.rst

 a specialization constant each time a kernel is invoked, so the values can be tuned differently for each invocation.

-There are two methods for an application to use specialization constants, one method requires creating a ``kernel_bundle`` object and the other does not.
+There are two methods for an application to use specialization constants.
+One method requires creating a ``kernel_bundle`` object and the other does not.
 The syntax for both methods is mostly the same.
 Both methods declare specialization constants in the same way, and kernels read their values in the same way.
 The main difference is whether their values are set